qradiolink/qradiolink/docs/README_MMDVM_operation.md

 # MMDVM operation mode

-QRadioLink can act as a SDR base station transceiver for DMR, System Fusion, D-Star or M17 by connecting to mmdvm-sdr, a fork of MMDVM which runs on Linux operating systems.
+QRadioLink can act as a SDR base station transceiver for DMR, System Fusion, D-Star or M17 by connecting to MMDVM-SDR, a fork of MMDVM which runs on Linux operating systems.
 QRadioLink can work either as a normal single channel transceiver or as a multi-channel / multi-carrier transceiver.
-So far only DMR and System Fusion have been tested and confirmed to work, but D-Star and M17 should work as well (using the latest changes from MMDVM master).
-System Fusion may have slightly higer BER and may require careful tuning.
+So far only DMR and System Fusion have been tested and confirmed to work, but D-Star, M17 and other digital should work as well (using the latest changes from MMDVM master).
+System Fusion may have slightly higer BER and may require more careful tuning.
-Multi-carrier and single carrier DMR is only supported with LimeSDR devices so far due to the need for timestamps.
-The other modes can theoretically work with any duplex SDR.
+Multi-carrier and single carrier MMDVM modes are only supported with LimeSDR devices so far due to the need for device timestamps used in TDMA mode.
 If you are interested in support for other devices like Ettus USRP or BladeRF please create a pull request.